 The availability of these icons is depending on your user role in Moodle.
 Not all of these icons might be available to you.
 If you think you should have access to more editing features, please contact your department's academic technologist or firstname.lastname@example.org.

-Use the pencil icon to turn on editing for titles and descriptions.
+Use the pencil icon to edit for titles and descriptions.

 Use the four-headed arrow icon to drag and drop topics, activities, resources, and blocks.

-Use the gear icon (cog icon) to open the action menu to update or edit content and settings of entire Moodle spaces or elements within them.
+Use the cog icon to open the action menu.
+Update or edit content and settings of entire Moodle spaces or elements within them.

-/ Use the eye visibility icons to show or hide, i.e. toggle, the visibility of activities, resources or topics.
+/ Use the eye visibility icons to show or hide items.

 / Use the arrow icon(s) to move an activity or resource to the right or left i.e. indent or outdent.

-Use the copy icon to copy and paste, i.e. duplicate, an activity or resource.Use the user icon to assign roles to an activity to allow non-editors to make changes to a specific item.
+Use the copy icon to copy and paste, i.e. duplicate, an activity or resource.Use the user icon to assign roles to an activity, e.g. to allow non-editors to make changes to a specific item.

-Use the bin icon to delete an activity, resource or topic.
+Use the bin icon to delete an item.